curiousily/Get-Things-Done-with-Prompt-Engineering-and-LangChain/README.md

-# Get SH\*T Done with Prompt Engineering and Langchain
+# Get SH\*T Done with Prompt Engineering and LangChain

 Build real-world AI apps with ChatGPT/GPT-4 and LangChain in Python